Employee Frustrations - How do you manage Gen X and Gen Y in the same workplace?

 Gen X are generally logical and methodical.
 Because they value knowledge so highly they can get bogged down with theory and models which perhaps aren’t as relevant in today’s global market.
 In marketing they frequently miss the value of social inclusion, fads and trends because they are cynical and think people will see through it…

-Note that Gen X will get annoyed with Gen Y if put in a team environment with them as they see them as lazy and unmotivated.
+Note that Gen X will get annoyed with Gen Y if put in a team environment with them as they see them as lazy, unmotivated and distracting.
 The worst thing you can do is force them into a Gen Y management style so if you have both generations in your office manage them differently and give them both what they need – don’t force one into working the way the other does.

 Hiring and Managing Gen Y